DanyMint/IT_PUNC/README.md

 # IT_PUNC
 Repository of IT_PUNC website.

 IT_PUNC - it is lair of programmers where they can share information, experience and knowledge.

-:Clockwise_Gapped_Circle_Arrow: Status: in development
+🔰 **Status**: in development ✏️

-### To do:
+### ✔️ To do:
 - **add link to this repository in website**
 - **fix the header**
 - **fix the footer**